arcestiaishere/klasemate/README.md

 ![Latest release](https://img.shields.io/github/release/arcestiaishere/klasemate.svg)

+## Klasemate now fully unsupported, repo will be read-only

 Free open-source discussion board (forum) software, written in object-oriented PHP.
 Huge advancements were made in our Beta releases and we're working hard to bring new exciting features and important improvements!
 Read our [Contribution Guidelines](https://github.com/arcestiaishere/klasemate/blob/master/CONTRIBUTE.md) and be part of it.

 ## Highlight features##